Wwawawa/iac-aspnet/Pipeline/README.md

 * AuthorizeRequest: determine if user is allowed to access resource
 * ExecuteHandler: resource rendering
 * EndRequest: post processing(error response/ redirect)

+#### This demo show the every step what need to do, we make customer httpmodule, and configure that in web.config. of caurse, we should do this thing in global.asax which include all steps of pipeline